ChenXiaoman/ding-food/.github/PULL_REQUEST_TEMPLATE.md

-## Which component is this issue about?
+## Which component is this pull request about?

 <!-- Check any one of them by changing [ ] to [x].  -->